akulaad/ydb/ydb/docs/en/core/dev/udf-store/wasm/writing.md

 A [WASM UDF](index.md) for [UDF Store](../../../concepts/glossary.md#udf-store) is a [WebAssembly](https://webassembly.org/) module plus a JSON [manifest](manifest.md).
 The module exports functions using the `unversioned_value` calling convention.
 After [upload](../managing.md#upload), the server AOT-compiles the binary and calls the exports from YQL as `ModuleName::func`.

-This article shows how to implement those functions in C++, build a `.wasm` file with Ya Make and Emscripten, and prepare the module for upload.
-For the simplest cases without libc, you can write [WAT](https://webassembly.github.io/spec/core/text/index.html) by hand instead.
+This article shows how to implement those functions in C++, build a `.so` for the WAVM runtime with Ya Make and Emscripten, and prepare the module for upload.
+The build does **not** emit [WAT](https://webassembly.github.io/spec/core/text/index.html) text: write WAT by hand only for the simplest cases without libc.

 Reference implementations live in the source tree under `ydb/tests/functional/udf_store/examples/`.